fedfontana/0h_h1_solver/frontend/README.md

 functionality stuff
 - maybe add possibilty to highlight initial state (easier way to copy solution)
-- change things so that right click in the middle of the tiles doesnt bring up context menu
-  - either preventDefault on contextmenu on all of the main Board div
-  - or use padding instead of gap? (with second option, even a slightly missed click would result in a successfull tile coloring)
 - add settings and about tab with:
   - theme
   - about and credits